How to take payments from European customers

 PayPal - An online payments and money transfer service that allows you to send money via e-mail, phone, text or Skype.
 PayPal is particularly popular in Italy, accounting for 17.1% of online payments in 2013.

 SEPA Direct Debit - Until now Direct Debit has not been particularly popular in Italy (only accounting for 7.85% of payments) as there has been no easy way of accessing it.
-With the arrival of SEPA Direct Debit, providers like GoCardless, who enable companies of all sizes to take Direct Debit payments from Italy and across Europe at low cost and with minimal admin are set to become more popular.
+With the arrival of SEPA Direct Debit, providers such as GoCardless, which enable companies of all sizes to take Direct Debit payments from Italy and across Europe at low cost and with minimal admin., are set to become more popular.

 Popular payment methods in Germany